Guidance for permission to run a pavement cafe

 • Tables and chairs should be of an approved type and should be kept in a good state of repair.
 Furniture should be placed so as not to obstruct driver sightlines, or road traffic signs.
 Placement of café tables and chairs must allow pedestrians to use the footway parallel to the frontage of the premises.
 Care should be taken in the use of hanging baskets, awnings, protruding umbrellas etc. Patio heaters must not be used.

-• The licensee should ensure that the pavement café operates in a safe manner, thereby ensuring that any safety risk or nuisance to other users of the public highway is minimised.
+• The licensee should ensure that the pavement café operates in a safe manner.
+Any safety risk or nuisance to other users of the public highway must be minimised.

-• The operation of the pavement café must not interfere with highway drainage arrangements.
+• The pavement café must not block or affect highway drainage.

 • Any proposals to provide additional lighting to the pavement café areas must be discussed and cleared with Surrey Highways lighting staff.